jirapinyakkb/dsi321_2025/README.md

     To run the scraper:
     python src/scraper.py

+This will fetch the DuckDuckGo search results for the query:
+     ```bash
+    sustainable construction materials

+The script will display the results in the terminal and automatically save them to:
+     ```bash
+    data/scraped_results.csv

 This will fetch the DuckDuckGo search results for the query sustainable construction materials and print the results in the terminal.
 It will also append the results to a CSV file called data/scraped_results.csv.